n8design/htwoo/htwoo-react/README.md

 ### Initialize library in Microsoft SharePoint Framework (SPFx)

+1. Install package in your solution.
+    >This package has a peer dependency on the correspoinding version of @n8d/htwoo-core so that will be added automatically for you.

+    ```cmd
+    npm i @n8d/htwoo-react --save
+    ```

 1. Add a reference to the style.prod.scss file in your solutions root .scss file:
     >Note: The import is wrapped in :global so that the class names will not be modified with a namespace.